Published: January 11, 2021 | Last Updated: November 13, 2025

 When you’re presenting your deck, it’s a pitch.
 You will be selling people on your film, so it’s important to illustrate how much you care about your idea.
 To do this, utilize common presenting tactics to make things interesting.

 Another way to keep the audience engaged is to draw parallels.
-Just like how it’s useful to have recognizable actors on your character slides, it can be handy to give some well-known examples of films that fill a similar genre as yours.
+Just like it’s useful to have recognizable actors on your character slides, it can be handy to give some well-known examples of films that are in a similar genre to yours.

-That said, the most important thing is to make sure you communicate why your film is unique and necessary.
+That said, the most important thing is to communicate why your film is unique and necessary.
 Doing so is a very effective way to end a pitch.

 Conclusion

-I hope that clears up what a creative deck is and how it can be used.
-There are many different ways to make them, and a lot of it depends on the scope of the project and personal preference.
+I hope that clarifies what a creative deck is and how it can be used.
+There are many different ways to make one, and a lot of it depends on the scope of the project and personal preference.

-In my experience, the tactics listed above have been the most effective at getting positive feedback.
-If you’re starting in the industry, designing good creative decks is a huge selling point if you’re looking for assistant work also.
+In my experience, the abovementioned tactics have been the most effective at getting positive feedback.
+If you’re starting in the industry, designing good creative decks is a huge selling point if you’re looking for assistant work.

-There are so many different uses for a creative deck, and I would strongly recommend making one for every script or idea you intend to share.
+A creative deck has so many different uses, and I strongly recommend making one for every script or idea you intend to share.

-In fact, making these can help clear up your idea and the tone for yourself.
-It’s a great creative exercise, and after you make a couple, it starts to get quite easy.
+In fact, making these can help clarify your idea and tone.
+It’s a great creative exercise, and it starts to get quite easy after you make a couple.